-"A. The Serra sculpture?

-sculpture.
+"A. Well, if someone is asked their own personal, professional opinion, they should render it.
+But one has to be awfully careful that you don't sion.
+He was going to support the installation of the sculpture.
 Therefore, it was my responsibility and the responsibility of others who worked for my agency to do so as well and not to express personal opinions in public forums about what that sculpture was going to be and what it would look like."
 Tr.
 3-186.

-Defendant Kindleberger made the same point in this language:
+Defendant Kindleberger made the same point: